 10th Grade Planning

-MEET WITH YOUR COUNSELOR
+MEET WITH YOUR school COUNSELOR

 - MEET WITH YOUR SCHOOL COUNSELOR: It's important for you and your student to meet with your school counselor at least once a year to review your student's progress and tailor his or her goals based on academic performance and change in interests.
 Go to the "Get to Know Your Counselor" page to find out how to contact your student's school counselor.